tombenke/easer/README.md

 nor into a folder, where the normal users can easily access to it._

 ### TODO
-- Add public static pages and forwarding to 404 and 500
+- Add public static pages and forwarding to 404(/401, Unauthorized) and 500
 - Implement ACL for authorization.
 - Select between HTTP/HTTPS.
 - Implement password generator to work directly into the user credentials file.